sfratini/altran-sfratini/README.md

 ##Testing

 Jest unit testing is included in repo.
 Just execute 'npm test' or 'yarn jest' from inside the api folder.
+Should take around 30 seconds.

 #Frontend